News from Rheinbach Campus

 Content Delivery Platform (CDP) down

-News and press releases of the university (German)
+News and press releases of the university (some in German only)

 - 21.07.
 Unwetterfolgen: Regelungen für Prüfungen

 - 20.07.
 Informationen zur Arbeitssituation in Rheinbach (Intranet)

 - 20.07.
 Millionenschaden für die Hochschule in Rheinbach